 Targeting the wrong audience

 This can be an interesting problem, most small businesses either have a really specific niche audience or have a very vague one.
 For example, a cake-making business is aiming for anyone who wants a cake in your area, then there may be a very specific niche business that makes skateboards exclusively for one subculture.
-Niche marketing makes targeting your audience much easier, but if you are selling a more generic product, you have to think about this.
+Common marketing mistakes niche marketing makes i targeting your audience much easier, but if you are selling a more generic product, you have to think about this.

 Not differentiating your product or service